geralevin/spell-checker/README.md

 Spelling corrector in Java that supports the following functions.
-Send over the executable jar that takes input from a command line.

 * One letter edits:
     * a) deletion (remove one letter),